 Click here to read an excerpt from the book.

 My first novel, Emancipation Day, was the most-checked-out work of fiction in 2017 at the Waterloo Public Libray.
 My novel was selected earlier in the year for the region’s One Book, One Community program, in which readers in the Kitchener-Waterloo Region were encourged by libraries, bookstores and schools to read one book — mine — and to attend events and readings to discuss the issues raised by the novel.

-My translation of Yves Beauchemin’s controversial new novel, Les Empocheurs, is scheduled to be published by House of Anansi Press in the spring of 2018, under the title: The Accidental Education of Jerome Lupien.
+My translation of Yves Beauchemin’s controversial new novel, Les Empocheurs, is scheduled to be published by House of Anansi Press on Sept 15, 2018, under the title: The Accidental Education of Jerome Lupien.